ministryofjustice/moj-design-system/app/views/components/menu/README.md

-Use the Menu component to group buttons together in a row or collapsible menu.
+Use the menu component to group buttons together in a row or collapsible menu.

 {{ dsExample({
   name: 'menu',